ManifoldScholar/manifold-docusaurus/docs/backend/projects.md

 The delete and hide buttons appear in two spaces: in the Layout view and in a block’s details drawer.
 The delete button appears as a trashcan; the hide button an icon of an open eye.
 When hidden, the eye icon will appear with a slash through it.
 To un-hide a block, click on the crossed-out eye icon.

 You can edit a block’s content by selecting the pencil icon to the right of the block's hide button, which will open a drawer from the right with all the blocks details.
-To rearrange where the block appears on the Project homepage, select the grab bars beside the pencil icon with your mouse or keyboard and move it up and down.
-On a keyboard this is done by pressing the space bar followed up the arrow keys.
+To rearrange where the block appears on the Project homepage, select the reordering button, which appears as two horizontal lines, beside the pencil icon with your mouse or keyboard and move it up and down.
+On a keyboard this is done by focusing on the reordering button with the tab key and selecting it with the space bar, followed up the arrow keys to choose to an option to move it up or down in the list.

 All content blocks are contextual relative to whether or not a Project is configured for restricted access (see [Access](../backend/projects.md#access)).
 Using the **Access** dropdown in a blocks details pane, when and for whom this block will appear can be configured.
 If the default setting, **Always Visible**, is selected, the block will be visible on the Project landing page for all who arrive there, whether they have accounts on the instance or not.
 When **Visible Only When Authorized** is chosen, only those who (1) have accounts on the instance, (2) are logged in, and (3) have secured the necessary entitlements to access the Project will see the Content Block.
 Conversely, if **Visible Only When Unauthorized** is selected, the block will display only for those users who don’t have specific entitlements to the Project or aren’t logged in to their accounts.